liu-ziyin/NeurIPS_2020_Snake/README.md

 We have now added a Jupyter notebook file for studying the extrapolation and interpolation properties of neural networks.
 See 'extrapolation_experiments.ipynb'.
 In the notebook, a very elementary implementation of the Snake activation function is given.

+# Done
+- Extrapolation experiments and simple implementation of Snake.

 # TODO
 - Regression task on market index
 - Temperature regression task